texas painted barn

 If paid twice a month, each pay period should have as close to an equal number of days as possible.

-Generally, an employer must set regular paydays, and pay all earned wages of an employee on time regardless of whether the employee has turned in a time sheet or punch card, quit without notice, or provided any other form or document required by the employer.
+Generally, an employer must set regular paydays and pay an employee’s earned wages on time regardless of whether the employee has turned in a time sheet or punch card, quit without notice, or provided any other form or document required by the employer.
 In addition, earned wages must be paid on time whether or not the employer has received payment from a customer or client for a job on which the employee worked.

-If payday falls on a nonworking day, such as a weekend or holiday, wages can the paid on a regular business day after the payday.
+If payday falls on a non-working day, such as a weekend or holiday, wages can be paid on a regular business day after the payday.

 If an employee is laid off, fired, or discharged, final pay is due within six (6) calendar days.
 If the employee quits, resigns, or retires, final pay is due on the next regularly scheduled payday.